peisistratus/Path/content/Path/2 Bedrock/Bedrock.md

 Order is structure, stability, bureaucracy, ice, and efficiency, but also fragility, oppression, boredom.

 Ideally, you are balanced on a pin between the two inevitably wobbling with one foot in order for security and the other in chaos to be alert.
+Every color and flavor of human experience exists on this spectrum, in this space.
 The more time spent in this state of balance means a better Path.

 This balance is Aristotle’s Golden Mean, Confucian zhongyong, Heraclitus’ Unity of opposites, and Buddhist samatā.
 Ideas, long surviving, that are pin pricks of old truths.
 This balance can apply to any and every part of your life if we can only discover the how and why.